Policies and Procedures

 The one-time casual rental or lease of 4,999 square feet or less of space for 120 days or less in a building, portable structure, mobile home or trailer not owned by the University, may be requisitioned on a General Requisition.
 Requirements for space 5,000 square feet or larger or for 121 days or more must be directed to the Office of the Senior Vice President for Finance and Administration.
 Reference OP-B-3 Leasing of Off-campus Facilities or visit vpfa.fsu.edu/Quicklinks/Leasingvi.
 Gas Cylinders, Research and Industrial

 All purchases of industrial and research gases must be initiated by submission of a Requisition through OMNI.
 Each Requisition shall contain a separate line sufficient to cover the cylinder demurrage charge for the balance of the fiscal year, or until the end of the grant or contract period, whichever occurs first.
 In the case of a Blanket Order issued for gases, a separate Requisition may be submitted to cover the cost of demurrage charges that may result.
+Departments must include their account number(s) to be covered by the blanket.
 A department may elect to issue one Blanket Order to cover the demurrage for their department for one fiscal year.
 In both of the above cases, Requisitions for gases must reference the corresponding Purchase Order for demurrage charges.

 Rental charges are computed on the actual number of cylinders in the possession of the department or researcher at the end of a month.
 There will be no charges for cylinders that have been used and returned prior to that time.
 If a department wishes to retain a gas cylinder beyond the period covered by the initial rental encumbrance, it is the responsibility of the ordering department to submit a General Requisition through OMNI to authorize an order solely for rental for a new period.
 The new period cannot exceed the end of the fiscal year or, in the case of a contract or grant, until the end of the contract or grant, whichever is earlier.